Yinonbachar/Yinon-Project-Steam-Game/README.md

 This is a project developed by Yinon Bachar.

+## What does it contain?
+- Used csv table
+- web files (python & HTML)
+- jupyter file

 ## Getting Started

 These instructions will guide you on how to clone the repository and run the project on your local computer.